QMENTA/qmenta-sdk-tool-tutorial/README.md

 * Perform bias field correction
 * Run tissue segmentation
 * Compute cortical thickness
-* Register two images using
+* Register two images using non-linear registration

 The tissue segmentation step must be executed before cortical thickness estimation, as the latter depends on the segmentation results.
 For this reason, these two steps are linked within the workflow.